Way of Life of the Bodi Tribe in Ethiopia

 • Neyneda – consensual marriage, and

 • Marriage by inheritance.

 At the marriage, the father will give ten cattle to his son and a dowry of 30–36 cattle to the bride’s family.
 When a girl marries, her maternal uncles receive five cattle, her paternal uncles receive two cattle and her paternal grandfather receives one cow from the dowry.
 A wife is usually given three milking cows by her husband.

-The Komoro is the traditional leader of the Bodi.
+The Komoro is the traditional leader of the Bodi tribe.
 When he dies, the elders kill some cattle and put the blood in one gourd and the milk in another.
 The beaded necklace of the deceased Komoro is placed in the blood and then into the milk.
 The beads are then untied and retied in a new design and worn by the eldest son and successor.
 The new Komoro will then be smeared with the blood of the cattle and blessed.

 Before the men go hunting they must ask a sorcerer if the hunt will be lucky.
 They will only participate if they are going to have good fortune.
-If a man kills large game such as lion or buffalo, he must return with the skin and horns.
+If a man kills a large game such as a lion or buffalo, he must return with the skin and horns.
 The father of the successful hunter will then slaughter a cow (using a stone) and the hunter is smeared with the blood and blessed by the elders.
-Relatives and friends are invited and a dance ensues.
+Relatives and friends are invited and dance ensues.

-Fattening Ceremony (kel)
+Bodi Tribe Fattening Ceremony (kel)